guittap/guittap.github.io/portfolio/src/Blog/markdown/workout/workout1.md

 | lunges      |     | 45-105 |     | 8-10 |     | 3    |
 | calf raises |     | 45     |     | 8-10 |     | 3    |

-My current body weight is around 150lbs.
-I haven't weighed myself this morning, but I should be more prepared by the next blog.
 I plan on making these blogs as consistently as I can.
-There should be one atleast once a week if not twice a week.
+I should be making a blog at least once a week if not twice a week.
 The next blog will be about my at home work out regimen and my progress with body weight workouts.
-I also might add some videoes of my form in the next blog, but only time will tell.
+I also might add some videos of my form in the next blog, but only time will tell.

 -Wargen